snotskie/ttrpg/md/index.md

 ### Checks
 <!-- _class: rules -->

-Most situations in this game can be resolved by perform a Check or a Contest (described later in this chapter).
+Most situations in this game can be resolved by performing a Check or a Contest (described later in this chapter).

 To perform a Check:

 1. **Roll:** Roll the die for the action's associated Stat.
 The GM will let you know which to use.
-2. **Outcome:** If the result of the roll meets or beats the GM's target number, then the check succeeds.
+2. **Outcome:** If the result of the roll meets or beats the GM's target number, then the Check succeeds.
 Otherwise, it fails.
 Check targets by level of difficulty are given in the Check Targets table below.

 Also note: